KwaZulu-Natal Teen Bitten by Puff Adder, Mom Shares Photos of His Hand

 The teenager's mother constantly shared the young man's progress with her social media user friends.
 The boy's hand seemed to have been improving.
 She revealed that the swelling had gone down and that the blue under his thumb had decreased, too.

-The latest update the woman shared about her son and went on to say the following:
+In the latest update, the woman shared about her son, she went on to say the following:

 "Alexander is doing well.
 He is starting to talk and laugh again like his old self.
 He keeps his hand elevated at all times.
 This helps with the swelling.
 His hand looks better every day.
 Slowly but surely, he is getting there.
 He still complains about his hand being sore.
 But he can manage it."